dunglas/react-esi/examples/express/README.md

 ## How to use

 1. Clone this repository.
-2. Navigate to the examples/express folder (assuming it should be "express" not "next").
+2. Navigate to the examples/express folder.
 3. Run `yarn install` to install the dependencies.
 4. Use `docker compose` to run the example.